-- Most high income earners give ~40% of their income to the government in taxes.
-That’s like working 5 months out of the year for the government!
+- Many high income earners give ~40% of their income to the government in taxes.
+That's like working 5 months of the year for the government!

-- What people think is their biggest asset is really their biggest liability – their house.
+- What many people think is their biggest asset is often their biggest liability - their house.

 Our previous 12 month income average was $93.

 We set a goal of $500 / month.

 And we literally had no clue where to start.

 ...Faith sent me Pinch of Yum's Income Reports.
 I still remember Faith saying,

 "Hey, there's this food blog called Pinch Of Yum that publishes their income reports.
 They share exactly how they make money.
 You could check it out as a place to start..."

 After going to their site I was blown away... seriously?
 Bjork and Lindsay (the creators behind Pinch of Yum) are making over $30,000 a month?
 That's $360,000 a year!
 And that report was from 2015.

 Their last income report was November 2016.
 They had $95,000 in income and $28,500 in expenses.
 Almost $60,000 in profit in a month!
 WOW!